1904 – 1906, 1910 – 1912 (extension added)

 Georg-Coch-Platz 2, Vienna

-The Postal Savings Bank, built in two sections over a trapezoidal ground plan from 1904 to 1912, is Otto Wagner’s most important work in terms of the development of modern architecture.
+The listed Austrian Postal Savings Bank in Vienna, built in two sections over a trapezoidal ground plan from 1904 to 1912, is Otto Wagner’s most important work in terms of the development of modern architecture.

 The effect of the rationally designed facade is largely determined by the materials: Granite, marble and aluminum create a strict as well as simple rhythm of wall and openings.

-The different way of fixing creates a subtle ornamentation, which is complemented by vertical platelets meant to suggest supports and bases of pilaster positions.
+The different way of fixing creates a subtle ornamentation, which is complemented by vertical platelets intended to suggest supports and bases of pilaster positions.

-The central risalit is crowned by a parapet decorated with laurel wreaths.
+The central risalit of the Savings Bank is crowned by a parapet decorated with laurel wreaths.

 The aluminum used by Otto Wagner as a new building material is also found in the striking canopy of the entrance.